alanssitis/smart-air-hockey-table/web/src/pages/team/wdobert.md

 #### Next Steps

 In the next couple of days, I plan to design a test-fit jig for the goal chute.
 This will allow me to test the fitment of the chute without needing to print the entire piece.
-The table's construction will continue at an urgent pace.
+I will be completing our project's user manual very soon.
+Finally, the table's construction will continue at an urgent pace.

 ---